ClickHouse can be an excellent observability backend.

 Continue reading

-A focused signal model for reducing incident MTTR in data platforms without adding noisy dashboards that slow triage.
+A signal model for faster incident resolution without noisy dashboards.